-While the CAL FIRE FHSZ maps are useful in examining potential fire hazard severity at the state level, the underlying data and methods used to develop the FHSZ maps can be improved upon by taking into account local perspectives on wildfire vulnerabilities and preparedness.
-To improve upon and help supplement the state-level fire hazard assessment information, an independent hazard assessment was performed to help identify and prioritize areas within the county that are potentially at a high threat from wildfire based on recent fuels data, advanced modeling techniques, and local input.
+While the CAL FIRE FHSZ maps are useful in examining potential fire hazard severity at the state level, the underlying data and methods used to develop the FHSZ maps can be improved upon by considering local perspectives on wildfire vulnerabilities and preparedness.
+To improve upon and help supplement the state-level fire hazard assessment information, an independent hazard assessment was performed to help identify and prioritize areas within the county that are potentially under threat from wildfire based on recent fuels data, advanced modeling techniques, and local input.
 The assessment was performed by modeling potential fire behavior combined with building structure density to assess relative potential fire hazard throughout the county.